robomotic/vulnhuntr/README.md

 ## Usage

 This tool is designed to analyze a GitHub repository for potential remotely exploitable vulnerabilities.
-The tool requires an API key for the LLM service (GPT or Claude) and the URL of the GitHub repository or the path to a local folder.
+The tool requires an API key or `optionally` an endpoint for the LLM service (GPT or Claude) and the URL of the GitHub repository or the path to a local folder.

 > [!CAUTION]
 > Always set spending limits or closely monitor costs with the LLM provider you use.
 This tool has the potential to rack up hefty bills as it tries to fit as much code in the LLMs context window as possible.